taetscher/ICARUS/README.md

 ### PLOTTiBOi
 PLOTTiBoi was written to visualize some of the results of this thesis.
+It has three modes:
+\

-It has two modes, one to plot the total amount of tweets saved per day and one to plot the detections made with ICARUS.
+- one to plot the total amount of tweets saved per day
+- one to plot the detections made with ICARUS
+- one to plot the learning progress of ICARUS

 ### mappyBoi